Thiripyitsaya Sanctuary Resort

 Enjoy breakfast in the morning on the terrace overlooking the majestic Irawaddy river

-To start planning your vacation to Thiripyitsaya Sanctuary Resort
+Call us on to start planning your vacation to Thiripyitsaya Sanctuary Resort or take a look at our itineraries to Bagan

 Before a long day out on the plains of Bagan, enjoy a breakfast served on the Terrace looking out to the pool and the Irrawaddy River.
 All-day alfresco dining is available at the Verandah and in the evening, the Terrace is transformed for candle-lit dining under the stars.